rbiedrawa/spring-quartz-flyway-poc/Readme.md

 # Scheduling jobs in Spring with Quartz Clustered mode - PoC

-This repository demonstrates how to schedule jobs in Spring Boot application with Quartz in cluster mode.
+This repository demonstrates how to schedule jobs in Spring Boot application with Quartz Clustered mode.

 ## Features